CraftTweaker/CraftTweaker-Documentation/docs/1.12/content/Vanilla/Items/Item_Conditions.md

 # Item Conditions

-Sometimes normal items won't cut it:
+Sometimes normal items won't cut it and we want to:

-Sometimes we want to be able to specify recipes that only work when the input item fulfills some conditions.
+* specify recipes that only work when the input item fulfills some conditions.

-Sometimes we want to be able to specify recipes that will produce a special item, be it with NBT-Tag or Damage value or otherwise.
+* specify recipes that will produce a special item, be it with NBT-Tag or Damage value or otherwise.

 ## Importing the package
 It might be required for you to import the package if you encounter any issues (like casting an [Array](/AdvancedFunctions/Arrays_and_Loops/)), so better be safe than sorry and add the import.